- Booking system for 1:1 appointments

 - 1:1 Online Meeting Space (using Webex)

-- Microsoft Team site for students that I supervise
+- Microsoft Team site for supervised dissertation students

 I have set up a ‘Microsoft Team’ for dissertation students.
 You can join this here.
 This will provide you with an opportunity to chat amongst peers and gain regular feedback from myself.
 I have also set up some channels, so that you can chat more specifically about a stage of your research.
 Take a look and get engaged – research is fun and exciting!